 Participants need to meet the following requirements:

-- meet with a research nurse monthly for up to seven months.
+- meet with a research nurse on a monthly basis for up to seven months

 The volunteers will be divided into three groups of 20 people each.
 One group will consume 50 grams of dark chocolate each day, another will take a tomato extract capsule and the remainder will be given a placebo.

-The blood pressure study will start in April/May and involves Dr Oliver Frank and Professor Nigel Stocks in the School of Population Health and Clinical Practice.
+The blood pressure study will start in April/May.
+Dr Ried will work with Dr Oliver Frank and Professor Nigel Stocks in the School of Population Health and Clinical Practice.